khomkrit199x/https-github.com-jackpal-Android-Terminal-Emulator/Home.md

-The Chameleon Terminal Emulator is a VT-100 compatible terminal emulator for Android devices.
+Terminal Emulator for Android is a VT-100 compatible terminal emulator for Android devices.

-### Getting Chameleon Terminal Emulator
+### Getting Terminal Emulator for Android

-[Install from Google Play](https://play.google.com/store/apps/details?id=jackpal.chameleonterm) - for Android devices with access to the Google Play store.
+[Install from Google Play](https://play.google.com/store/apps/details?id=jackpal.androidterm) - for Android devices with access to Google Play.

-[Download from GitHub](http://jackpal.github.com/Android-Terminal-Emulator/downloads/Term.apk) - for devices without access to the Google Play store.
+[Download from GitHub](http://jackpal.github.com/Android-Terminal-Emulator/downloads/Term.apk) - for devices without access to Google Play.

-### Using Chameleon Terminal Emulator
+### Using Terminal Emulator for Android

-[G+ Community #Android Terminal Emulator](https://plus.google.com/u/0/communities/106164413936367578283) - a discussion forum for users to help each other use and improve Chameleon Terminal Emulator.
+[G+ Community #Android Terminal Emulator](https://plus.google.com/u/0/communities/106164413936367578283) - a discussion forum for users to help each other use and improve Terminal Emulator for Android.

 [[Frequently Asked Questions]]